Readyforthedraft.com

 02/13/26 – Denzel Boston, WR, Washington

 Mike Tomlin’s time in Pittsburgh is officially over.
 Tomlin finished with a 201-126-2 record, which includes the playoffs, and a Super Bowl win over 19 seasons with the Steelers, but with the Wild Card exit this past season he failed to get out of the 1st round of the playoffs for the seventh straight time dating back to 2017.
 In steps Mike McCarthy, who did a tremendous job elevating Dak Prescott’s play during his time in Dallas.
 McCarthy and the Steelers are waiting to hear what Aaron Rodgers will decide this offseason since he’s a UFA again.
 All scenarios are on the table, including returning to Pittsburgh for the 2026 season.
 If Rodgers does decide to walk away, McCarthy may be inclined to select his own QB, so don’t rule out Ty Simpson here, though I don’t see the organization being patient enough to wait for a QB with such a small sample size as a starter to develop.
 Pittsburgh may not want another Kenny Pickett situation on their hands.
 The Steelers also have to find weapons in the passing game for whoever is under center.
 DK Metcalf may have led the team in receiving yards (850), but it was RB Kenneth Gainwell who led the team in receptions (73).
 In fact, Metcalf was the only WR to be in the top 5 in receptions on the team.
 Adding Michael Pittman Jr. to pair with Metcalf will give the offense a big shot of production.
-The Steelers still need a slot WR, but not with this pick.
-I think this pick is actually used on the OL where OTs Broderick Jones and Troy Fautanu have been underwhelming and a replacement for the departed OG Isaac Seumalo is needed.
-Enter Kadyn Proctor, a mammoth OL who had 40 starts at LT for Alabama, but because his tape is wildly inconsistent on the outside, there’s a chance he could kick inside.
-Either way, Proctor’s versatility should put him square on Pittsburgh’s radar.
-At his best, Proctor can be dominating as a run blocker, often engulfing the smaller defenders and generating a ton of movement before an impressive finish.
-As a pass protector, he’s been pretty reliable when he gets his hands on the defender but can be susceptible to being beaten by the speed rush.
-Proctor’s pad level tends to creep up and when that happens, he exposes a big target for defenders to get him off balance.
-That said, Proctor is surprisingly agile for a man his size, even getting the opportunity to catch and run with the football on occasion while at Bama.
-Proctor had 40 starts at LT and his massive size just can’t be taught and reminds you a lot of Orlando Brown, Jr. Proctor could start right away at LG in place of Seumalo and could be the eventual replacement for Jones, who is under contract through next season unless Pittsburgh decides to pick up his fifth-year option and at the rate he is going, that answer would be a resounding no. Proctor gives the Steelers options up front.
+The Steelers still need a slot WR and we’ll get back to that in a moment.
+I think this pick is actually used on the OL where OTs Broderick Jones and Troy Fautanu have been underwhelming.
+Jones, who is under contract through next season unless Pittsburgh decides to pick up his fifth-year option and at the rate he is going, that answer would be a resounding no. Ultimately, adding a top RT prospect here could allow Pittsburgh to move Fautanu back to his more natural position at LT and could eventually move on from Jones.
+Don’t sleep on Blake Miller with this pick.
+There is a chance the Steelers are looking to upgrade a secondary that gave up the third most passing yards in the league.
+Safeties Jaquan Brisker and Darnell Savage were signed as was CB Jamel Dean, but I don’t think Pittsburgh is done.
+Joey Porter Jr. is entering the final year of his deal and you have to expect the Steelers will be interested in re-signing him, but adding a third corner has to be on their mind, but would they really target Jermod McCoy?
+I just think that Jones’ days in Pittsburgh are numbered and adding Miller would ultimately allow the Steelers to transition Fautanu back to the left side.
+Miller is an iron man of sorts after starting all 54 games during his Clemson career and gave up just two sacks and two missed run block assignments last year, per Pro Football Focus.
+He fires quickly out of his stance, moves well laterally and can recover to keep his man in front.
+He’s physical at the point of attack, generates a ton of movement in the running game and has a mean streak, often looking to bury the man in front of him.
+If his pad level and hand usage can become a bit more consistent, Miller would be a natural fit to replace Jones.

 02/25/26 – Olaivavega Ioane, OG, Penn State